insooth/insooth.github.io/heterogeneous-swap.md

 ---

 Side note.
 Structural equivalence is very useful in software source code analysis, aka "code reading"; as well as in the software prototyping.
-If try to imagine that every piece of code has its functional equivalent expressed in a plain structural equivalent, and a set of actions with attributes (like `async`, `generated`, etc.); and if we limit the set of structural equivalents can be limited to an absolute minimum, e.g. to a _list_ construct as it was done in Lisp; or sequences `[a]`, tuples `(t, u, ...)`, alternatives `x|y|...`, and combined types like maps `[(k1, v1), (k2, v2), ...]`; we will be able to describe that piece of software in terms of that equivalents and functions that transform them into other equivalents.
+If we imagine that every piece of code has its functional equivalent expressed in a plain structural equivalent, and a set of actions with attributes (like `async`, `generated`, etc.); and if we limit the set of structural equivalents to an absolute minimum, e.g. to a _list_ construct as it was done in Lisp; or sequences `[a]`, tuples `(t, u, ...)`, alternatives `x|y|...`, and combined types like maps `[(k1, v1), (k2, v2), ...]`; we will be able to describe a piece of software in terms of that equivalents and functions that transform equivalents into other equivalents.

 ## Concepts